Criss Angel: Personal life

 In 2002, Angel married his longtime girlfriend JoAnn Winkhart.
 The couple filed for divorce four years later.
 Although Angel was seen with his wife in the buried alive illusion (season 1, episode 6, 2005) and the body suspension illusion (season 1, episode 5, 2005), she was not credited as his wife; rather, she was listed as "Criss's Girl".
 In November 2008, Angel began dating Holly Madison, former girlfriend of Hugh Hefner.
 The relationship ended in February 2009.
 He proposed to Sandra Gonzalez on September 7, 2011, in Cabo San Lucas during a sunset dinner.
 They broke up shortly after.
 Since 2012, Angel has been dating Australian singer Shaunyl Benson.
 The couple have two sons together, born in 2014 and 2019, and a daughter born in 2021.
+In 2015, the couple's first child was diagnosed with b-cell acute lymphoblastic leukemia (ALL).

 As of 2010, Big Bear Choppers had produced seven custom-made motorcycles for Angel, who featured the motorcycle designers on his show Criss Angel Mindfreak.
 He also had a Harley Davidson motorcycle built by Orange County Choppers, which he rode in the intro filmed for Criss Angel Mindfreak.
 As a philanthropist, Angel created the Believe Foundation 'Believe Anything is Possible', and was awarded the Make-A-Wish Foundation award for most supportive celebrity on May 19, 2010.
 He was also awarded the foundation's Chris Greicius Celebrity Award in 2007.
 As of 2016, Angel's business interests made about $70 million in revenues annually.